 Patients generally see breast implant removal as a last resort.
 It is important that all patients considering breast augmentation revision should consider removal only as an aesthetic operation.
 Consideration of removal only is always in the patient’s best interest within the revisionary setting.
 Patients need to carefully weigh up the pros and cons and make an empowered choice.
 They must consult with a clinician who has experience in all the various different forms of revisionary breast augmentation surgery in order that their expectations for revisionary breast augmentation surgery are realistic and that optimal results can be achieved.

 Understandably, having any surgery can cause some anxiety in people, even if it is as simple as breast augmentation removal surgery.
 Our friendly surgeons are experts and will be with you every step of the way with your breast implant removal.
 How long the breast implant removal surgery will take does depend on the type of procedure you have.
-If one is having breast explant surgery only, then the procedure will take between 1 and two hours to complete.
-If one is having extra treatments, then this will be discussed in your consultation.
+If one is having breast explant surgery only, then the procedure will take between one and two hours to complete.
+If one is also having other procedures, then this will be discussed in your consultation.
 The breast implant removal surgery will be under a general anaesthetic so you will be asleep throughout it.